Find Deleted Tweets

 How reliable are archived captures?

-Reliability depends on crawl timing and page completeness, so validate across multiple close timestamps when possible.
+Reliability depends on crawl timing and page completeness, so compare multiple nearby timestamps whenever possible instead of relying on a single capture.

 Can this help find tweets from someone else?